AustralianSynchrotron/sci-comp-ui/README.md

 ### Configuration

 The plugin is already configured in `vite.config.ts`.
-You can customize it with these options:
+You can customise it with these options:

 ```typescript
 packageVersionPlugin({